turbot/tailpipe-docs/docs/reference/config-files/workspace.md

 | `update_check`      | `true`      | Enable or disable automatic update checking.

 Workspaces are defined using the `workspace` block in one or more Tailpipe config files.
-Tailpipe will load ALL configuration files (`*.tpc`) from every directory in the [configuration search path](/docs/reference/env-vars/tailpipe_config_path), with decreasing precedence.
-The set of workspaces is the union of all workspaces defined in these directories.
+You can define them in any configuration file (`*.tpc`) from your config directory (`~/.tailpipe/config` by default), but by convention they are usually written to `~/.tailpipe/config/workspaces.tpc`.

 The workspace named `default` is special; If a workspace named `default` exists, it will be used whenever the `--workspace` argument is not passed to Tailpipe.
 Creating a `default` workspace in `~/.tailpipe/config/workspaces.tpc` provides a way to set all defaults.

 Note that the HCL arguments correspond to environment variables: